ErikBean/cribbagePatch/README.md

 3. client machine with lower number randomizes deck Array, and remove 6 cards from top into hand array for each player, push all this to gun
 5. Each player selects 2 cards for crib
-6. player w/o crib selects slot in array to cut the deck, move card to game.cut
+6. player w/o crib selects slot in array to beginGameCut the deck, move card to game.beginGameCut
 7. Compute score of hands
 8. Player w/o crib has to select card to lead, copy this from hand to playedCards